JellyTitan/Sofle-Pico/README.md

 To solder: tin one pad, place the LED and hold using tweezers, apply heat to the leg until the solder melts and the LED is flush with the board.
 Now the remaining legs can be soldered without the component moving.
 The LEDs are sensitive to heat.
 Let the LED cool between soldering each leg.
 Use the lowest heat needed for your solder.

 Alternately, you can use a rework station heat gun and solder paste.
 I prefer this method for the LEDs, i think it's easier to get components to sit flush.
+Put a dab of solder paste on each pad, then place your LEDs with tweezers or a steady hand.
+(The holes above/below the LED hole are intended to make tweezer placement easier).

 The LEDs are wired in one long chain.
 If a LED is not working, replace the LED and the LED preceding it.
 Sometimes just the output of a LED is damaged.
 The full chain does not need to be installed if you want to test a partially built board.